 This might change over time and I'll aim to keep it up to date - mostly so I can remember what I've done.

 I'm using Visual Studio Code on my laptop to write the site.
 If I edit it server-side I'll probably use Vim.
 They're both good for editing HTML, with syntax highlighting to keep me from making the stupidest mistakes.
 There's even a decent spell checker for VSCode.
+For previewing while I edit I just run a simple local web server.

 This is sort of a to-do list.
 Or at least a to-investigate list.